Johnny Gilbert: Announcing

-In 2017 Gilbert was honored by Guinness World Records for having the longest career as a game show announcer for a single show, after 32 years with Jeopardy!
+In 2017, Gilbert was honored by Guinness World Records for having the longest career as a game show announcer for a single show, after 32 years with Jeopardy!
 This was commemorated with a rare on-screen appearance by Gilbert just before the Final Jeopardy! segment of the episode aired September 28, 2017 (season #34, show #7599, Austin Rogers's 3rd win).
 He has also lent his announcements to most of the Jeopardy! video games since 1992, including a few game versions in which he voiced all of the clues and effectively hosted the entire game off-screen instead of Trebek.

-Gilbert briefly considered retirement after Trebek's death but chose to continue in the role.
+Gilbert briefly considered retirement after Trebek's death, but chose to continue in the role.
 In recent years, Gilbert has handled much of his announcer load remotely, with a member of the Clue Crew providing in-studio announcements that are replaced with Gilbert's in post-production.
 Since the COVID-19 pandemic in 2020, Gilbert began doing his announcements in a studio built for him at his home.
-From December 19, 2023 to July 25, 2025, he also appears during the show's opening titles.
+From December 19, 2023, to July 25, 2025, he also appeared during the show's opening titles.

-Following the death of longtime host Alex Trebek on November 8, 2020, Gilbert is the last production member of Jeopardy! to remain on the show since its revival began in September 1984.
+Following the death of longtime host Alex Trebek on November 8, 2020, Gilbert stayed as announcer.
+Gilbert is the last production member of Jeopardy! to remain on the show since its revival began in September 1984.

 In addition to announcing for Jeopardy!, Gilbert has worked as a guest announcer on its sister show, Wheel of Fortune.
-He announced on the episode that aired on April Fools' Day in 1997, as well as a few weeks of episodes in 2010 following the death of the show's longtime announcer, Charlie O'Donnell.
+He announced on the episode that aired on April Fools' Day in 1997 (hosted by Trebek), as well as a few weeks worth of episodes in 2010 following the death of the show's longtime announcer, Charlie O'Donnell.
 Gilbert also guest announced on Wheel in late 1995, when O'Donnell was ill, and on the daytime show in 1988 before the death of then-regular announcer Jack Clark.

-Other game shows for which Gilbert has announced over the decades include The $1,000,000 Chance of a Lifetime, The $25,000 Pyramid, The $100,000 Pyramid, Anything for Money, Blackout, Camouflage, Chain Reaction, Dream House, Every Second Counts, Fantasy, Go, Headline Chasers (produced by Griffin), Jackpot, Jeopardy!
-The Greatest of All Time, The Joker's Wild, Make Me Laugh, Perfect Match, The Quiz Kids Challenge, Sports Challenge, Supermarket Sweep, Tic-Tac-Dough, Win, Lose or Draw, and Yours for a Song.
+Other game shows for which Gilbert has announced over the decades include The $1,000,000 Chance of a Lifetime; The $25,000 Pyramid; The $100,000 Pyramid; Anything for Money; Blackout; Camouflage; Chain Reaction; Dream House; Every Second Counts; Fantasy; Go; Headline Chasers (produced by Griffin); Jackpot; Jeopardy!
+The Greatest of All Time; The Joker's Wild; Make Me Laugh; Perfect Match; The Quiz Kids Challenge; Sports Challenge; Supermarket Sweep; Tic-Tac-Dough; Win, Lose or Draw; and Yours for a Song.
 He substituted for Gene Wood on several Goodson-Todman game shows, including Family Feud, the CBS version of Card Sharks, and Child's Play.
-He succeeded Rich Jeffries (another part-time substitute for Wood) as permanent announcer of Chuck Woolery's game show Love Connection during the 1988–89 season.
+Gilbert succeeded Rich Jeffries (another part-time substitute for Wood) as permanent announcer of Chuck Woolery's game show Love Connection during the 1988–89 season.